 Yes, you could use the M life Rewards credit card to accelerate your path to an even higher elite tier — M life Platinum — but that is already included if you have Hyatt Diamond status.
 So top-tier Hyatt members won’t see a benefit here.

 That leaves just one real perk: earning FREEPLAY and POINTplay.
 I guess this could be worthwhile if you spend a lot of money and like to gamble.
 But there are so many more valuable ways to earn and redeem frequent flyer miles that I wouldn’t do it.
 I would much rather save money on flights and hotels and use those savings to buy into my next poker tourney.
+If online gambling is your interest, you might want to explore activities like บาคาร่าเว็บตรง for a more engaging and potentially rewarding experience.

 A separate article from Front Desk Tip suggests that the new card will be launched next week, along with a new name for the M life program.
 That would be a bit surprising since everything shared by Vegas Bright includes the M life branding.
 But names don’t matter much, and it wouldn’t be a lot of work to create new artwork for a credit card after all the other more important details have been ironed out.
 What would be interesting is if the name change is accompanied by other changes to the M life program benefits, in which case the card benefits described here may become more or less valuable.